 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percentage of long-term stay patients who were given antianxiety medication.
-These medications are generally given to residents suffering from anxiety and depression.
+This datapoint is an indication of the percentage of long-term stay patients which were given antianxiety drugs.
+These drugs are given to patients experiencing depression and anxiety.

 Managing Depression Among Residents